Say hello to next-gen OpEx

 BLUF (Bottom Line Up Front) . . .
 A communication approach where the key message or conclusion is stated first, followed by supporting details to ensure clarity and quick understanding.

 Think-Feel-Do . . .
-A framework for shaping communication that considers what the audience should think, feel, and do after receiving the message.
+Shaping communication based on what you want the audience to think, feel, and do after receiving the message.

 Generative Listening . . .
-A deep listening practice that goes beyond understanding words to fostering new insights, co-creation, and meaningful connections between participants.
+A deep listening practice that goes beyond understanding words to foster new insights, co-creation, and meaningful connections between participants.

 What-So What-Now What . . .
 A reflection and communication model that progresses through describing an event (What), explaining its significance (So What), and identifying next steps or actions (Now What).

 Action Language . . .
-A model for training people to use performative vocabulary: suggest, recommend, request, offer, propose, promise.
+A model for training people to use performative vocabulary: suggest, recommend, request, offer, propose, promise, accept, decline, counteroffer.

 Change Management models